 I’m living and working outside of Queensland or overseas

 This stream is for migrants living and working outside of Queensland or overseas (including in another state or territory in Australia) and who have an occupation that has been identified as in shortage in Queensland.
-Migrants that are in Queensland but not currently working in their skilled occupation are also eligible to apply under this stream.

 Nominations are offered under the following visa subclasses: